MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Remove-MgBetaEntitlementManagementAccessPackage.md

 You can't delete an access package if it has any accessPackageAssignment.
 To delete the access package, first query if there are any assignments with a filter to indicate the specific access package, such as: $filter=accessPackage/id eq 'a914b616-e04e-476b-aa37-91038f0b165b'.
 For more information on how to remove assignments that are still in the delivered state, see Remove an assignment.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgEntitlementManagementAccessPackage](/powershell/module/Microsoft.Graph.Identity.Governance/Remove-MgEntitlementManagementAccessPackage?view=graph-powershell-1.0)

 ## SYNTAX